yetanalytics/xapi-vlc/README.md

 - API Secret: Secret for LRS
 - API Endpoint: Endpoint for LRS (example: https://localhost:8080/xapi)

-4) Play a video of your choice and verify the data is flowing from the LRS.
+4) Play a video of your choice and verify the data is flowing from an LRS.

 #### Windows
-1) right click on the file located at xapi-vlc\scripts\windows\install.ps1 and click "Run with PowerShell"
+1) double click the installation script located at .\scripts\windows\install.bat
-2) configuration coming soon...
+2) (optional) fill out the fields appropriately
+3) Open VLC, click the view dropdown and click 'xAPI Integration.'
+If you did step 2 those fields should be filled out already.
+4) Play a video of your choice and verify the data is flowing from an LRS.

 ### Dev

-All code is located at `xapi.lua`.
+- All code is located at `xapi.lua`.
 In VLC you can go to the console log (via ctrl+M) to see what the code is doing.
 If you wish to update the plugin, just save your changes to `xapi.lua` and run `make install` again.

 ### License